salmanfareeth/Stock-Market-Data-Preprocessing-and-Monthly-Resampling/README.md

 ## Developer Note

 Script developed and maintained by `salmanfareeth`.
-This tool is in beta version.
+This script is in beta version.